apoudel20/OpenSessions/README.md

-# python-essentials
+# Open Sessions
-A few exercises in python to understand the basics of the language.
-This functions as a tutorial.
+This repository contains all the notebooks that were used in the Open Sessions organized by [fuse|ai](https://fuse.ai).